 But the true star from the Aaron Burr Cidery is their flagship Homestead Apple Cider.
 Pressed from wild apples grown on their estate, the Homestead cider is fermented using wild yeast (likely present on the apple skins).
 The finished cider is complex, with notes of orange pith, grape skin, and rustic apples.
 The finish is long and lingering—best savored slowly.
 If there is one cider we recommend seeking out this week, Homestead is it.

-Andrew joins fellow cider maker Judith Maloney of West County Ciders on October 17th for a cider pairing dinner at Buttermilk Channel.
+Where to buy Andrew joins fellow cider maker Judith Maloney of West County Ciders on October 17th for a cider pairing dinner at Buttermilk Channel.

 Peconic Bay Winery